byu-cs324/byu-cs324/REMOTE_ACCESS.md

  2. Log on to a CS Lab Machine Using SSH.

-    At this point, you can access either an _arbitrary_ or a _specific_ CS lab machine remotely over SSH.
+    Once you have accessed the CS network, either via "eduroam" or the BYU CS VPN, you can access either an _arbitrary_ or a _specific_ CS lab machine remotely over SSH.

     - *Arbitrary lab machine.*  You can log on to an _arbitrary_ CS lab machine remotely over SSH by running the following from a terminal on your